diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 ### Wit.AI

-Rather than building our own model we used a service from Facebook called [Wit.ai](https://wit.ai/), which allowed us to provide sample user messages and tag them with the appropriate intent and entity/s.
+Rather than building our own models we used a service from Facebook called [Wit.ai](https://wit.ai/), which allowed us to provide sample user messages and tag them with the appropriate intent and entity/s.
 With those it was able learn this general understanding of what users were asking for and allowed us to respond a little smarter than if we stuck with only keywords.

 We trained Wit by sending many, many samples and built templates that allowed us to iterate across every possible combination of intent and entity.
 For example, one template for the `whats_on` intent was "Are there any gigs {entities_wit$datetime:datetime} at {traits_venue}", which generated samples such as:
 * Are there any gigs `tomorrow` at `Jazzlab`